cactuscloud/fancySelectJs/README.md

 		2. Ditto, but for the css/multiSelect.css an JQuery
 		3. Add some styling (mainly width)
 		4. Create a HTML text box
-		5. With JavaScript, create and initialize a new multiselect
+		5. With JavaScript, create a new multiselect

 	Quick example:
 	<html>